Amarthgul/stickerAndEmoteModifier/discordEmotes/README.md

 # To use this

 If you have Python and PIL installed, copy the file to the folder that contains the images you want to convert, then double click to run.
+A new folder called `OutputImages` will be created containing all the converted images.